ss-lab-cancerunit/SenescenceKG/README.md

 ### Welcome to my master's thesis!

-This project was undertaken as a member of the [Samarajiwa lab](https://www.samarajiwa-lab.org/) at the Cambridge MRC cancer unit.
+I undertook this project as a member of the [Samarajiwa lab](https://www.samarajiwa-lab.org/) at the Cambridge MRC cancer unit.
-Thank you to the entire group, who have been extremely welcoming, supportive, and helpful during my tenure here.
-Special thanks to Dr. Samarajiwa himself, who has been an invaluable mentor throughout the process.
+Thank you to the entire group, who have been extremely welcoming, supportive, and helpful during my time here.
+Special thanks to Dr. Samarajiwa himself, who has been an invaluable mentor throughout this entire process.

+## Non-technical summary

-This project explores the biological mechanisms of cellular ageing - also called "senescence" - using a purpose-built database constructed from publicly-available data sets and resources related to senescence.
+This project explores the biological mechanisms of cellular ageing - also known as "senescence" - using a purpose-built database, constructed from publicly-available data sets collected in experiments studying senescent cells.
-We collected gene expression data from 20 different senescence-related experiments and used a statistical model to identify genes with senescence-associated expression patterns that are consistently reproduced by different experiments.
+We collected gene expression data from 20 different experiments and used a statistical model to identify genes with senescence associations that were consistently reproduced across different experiments.
-We used these senescence-associated genes to construct a network database of relationships between genes (including physical interactions, gene annotations, etc.).
+We constructed a network database of relationships between these genes (including physical interactions, gene annotations, etc.), hoping to reveal interesting properties of the biological networks that govern the ageing process.
-Then, using data from the database, we implement machine learning models to predict novel biological facts related to cellular senescence.
+Using facts from the database, we implemented machine learning models to predict novel biological facts related to cellular senescence.

 ### Reproducible research